HEAVY HORSE

 You'll also receive a campers checklist and helpful feeding advice for before and during camp to help you to prepare for your stay.

-You're welcome to bring your own but if you wish to purchase haylage or bedding this can be organised directly with the venue (details will be provided closer to the camp dates).
+You're welcome to bring your own but if you wish to purchase haylage or bedding we will arrange this for you nearer the time.

-You are encouraged to join us at our new venue between 2pm and 6pm on Thursday 2nd May.
+You are encouraged to join us between 2pm and 6pm on Thursday 1st May 2025

 Stallions/colts are welcome.
 They must be handled with a bit/bridle when out of stables and have a stallion bridle marker on.
 Please let us know in advance if you are planning to bring a stallion so that appropriate facilities/stables can be provided for them.